risd-web/webtype-spring2020/content/lectures/00-webtype.md

 ## Web as medium

 From the begining stage of the web, [artists](https://anthology.rhizome.org/) embraced the browser as a platform.
 It nodes of [personal expression](https://www.cameronsworld.net/), or [abstract painting](http://www.abstractbrowsing.net/).
-Artist even used the [infrastracture of the web](http://xn--9l7a.com/)itself.
+Artists could even used the [infrastracture of the web](http://xn--9l7a.com/) itself.

 It is in this spirit that we will engage in typographic explorations.